troytruong/LendingClubCaseStudy/README.md

 - When employment length is 10yrs and loan amount is 12k-14k
 - When the loan is verified and loan amount is above 16k
 - For grade G and interest rate above 20%

+### The above analysis is correlation between some variables.
+There is a more probability of defaulting when :

+- Applicants are in more dark annual income colors for heat map plt first
+- Applicants were applied the most loan in 2009 and 2011 because 2009 and 2011 are having highest correlation value for heat map second.
+- Applicant were applied the most loan for employeed 8 and 10 years are having highest correlation value for heat map third.
+- Applicant were applied the most interest rate in 2009 to 2011 are having highest correlation value for heat map fourth

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->